Battlecars: Reception

 Chris Baylis reviewed Battlecars for Imagine magazine, and stated that "if you like mentally blowing away the guy who cuts you up on the motorway, then Battlecars will help you gain revenge and relieve the tension, without alerting the local constabulary."

 Ian Waddelow reviewed Battlecars for White Dwarf #52, giving it an overall rating of 8 out of 10, and stated that "Battlecars is abstract, yet this is to its advantage.
 If you want quick, simple and fluid action, take a look at Battlecars."

 Craig Sheeley reviewed Battlecars in Space Gamer No. 71.
 Sheeley commented that "Battlecars is an admirable boardgame, a simple wargame.
-But compare its limited movement and combat, its scanty number of options in auto selection, and tis price to the somewhat more-complex but free movement and combat and bewilderingly large vehicle selection (including design-your-owns) in Car Wars, which retails for less than one-third the money.
+But compare its limited movement and combat, its scanty number of options in auto selection, and its price to the somewhat more-complex but free movement and combat and bewilderingly large vehicle selection (including design-your-owns) in Car Wars, which retails for less than one-third the money.
 It's not likely that Battlecars is going to oust Car Wars for the number one position.
 However, if what you want is a simple, elegant game of auto-combat with a high price tag, then you might consider Battlecars.
 I'll stay with Car Wars."